 Unfortunately, not all speed-test apps are made the same.
 Based on how certain apps are coded, you might find your results on one app to be slower than on another.
 Not only that, many ISPs have bespoke speed test apps and websites usually trying to upsell consumers on faster plans, even when the customers might not need them.

 Often, when you call customer support regarding poor internet performance, the representative will direct you to an ISP-made speed test website.
 Lo and behold, suddenly your internet speed is returning download and upload speeds higher than before.
+Although, this is likely because the ISP has servers closer to your area.

 It's not that the ISPs are lying to you, but using an ISP-made speed test app gives the company an advantage.
-The information is not incorrect, but it's not indicative of real-world performance.
+The information is not incorrect, but it's not always indicative of real-world performance.
 You'll notice that none of our recommended apps are tied to ISPs.

-Speed test apps are not an exact science.
+Speed test apps are not an exact science either.
 They're a good approximation, a tool that can help you figure out what's wrong with your internet connection.
 We recommend running a speed test at least three times with any app to get an average.
 It also doesn't hurt to run speed tests with multiple apps.

 Regardless, here's a breakdown of our best speed-test apps.